 Good friends are the ones doing dumb shit with you.
 Great friends are the ones trying to get you to improve your life.

-Most people surround themselves with only good friends and resent great friends.
+Most men surround themselves with only good friends and resent great friends.
 Great friends surround themselves with other great people and it makes their greatness grow.

-That’s cool if you’re happy with everything (see lesson 1), but if you want to change, very often it requires changing who you spend the most time around.
+That’s cool if you’re happy with everything (see lesson 1), but if you want to be better, very often it requires changing who you spend the most time around.

 On the subject of friends, you may have to cut old friends off.
 I haven’t had to do this much, but it’s happened.